Ainapalma/yandex_practicum/13-natural-language-processing-classifying-comments/README.md

 Analyzed a dataset with markup on the toxicity of edits.

 #### Technology Stack
-Pandas, NumPy, Matplotlib, Seaborn, WordCloud, NLTK (SnowballStemmer, stopwords), TfidfVectorizer, torch, transformers
+Pandas, NumPy, Matplotlib, Seaborn, WordCloud, NLTK (SnowballStemmer, Stopwords), TfidfVectorizer, Torch, Transformers

 ## RU